-For 85 years, the Junior League of Fort Worth has been a steadfast partner to our vibrant community.
+For almost 90 years, the Junior League of Fort Worth has been a steadfast partner to our vibrant community.
 Ten charter members founded the Junior League of Fort Worth in February of 1929 just months before the Great Depression.
 Through bad times and good, the Junior League of Fort Worth has forged a strong bond with Fort Worth, a bond that has grown stronger over time.

 In 1930, the Junior League helped celebrate the opening of the Blackstone Hotel and raised more than $13,000.
 Throughout the 1930’s, the Junior League established a variety of community placements that all involved helping children.
 The Junior League established the Children’s Apparel Shop that changed to Children’s Rental Library and a Food Exchange.
 The Sunshine Room was a project developed to do follow-up work for the Public Schools Tuberculosis prevention program.
 The Junior League ended this decade with an educational program “Coffees with Speakers” that was broadcast on the radio.
 More importantly, the Junior League membership had increased to over 200 members.